MrGiovanni/Touchstone/README.md

 </div>

-We present Touchstone, a large-scale  medical segmentation benchmark based on annotated **5,195** CT volumes from **76** hospitals for training, and **6,933** CT volumes from **8** additional hospitals for testing.
+We present Touchstone, a large-scale  medical segmentation benchmark based on annotated **5,195** CT volumes from **76** hospitals for training, and **5,903** CT volumes from **11** additional hospitals for testing.
 We invite AI inventors to train their models on AbdomenAtlas, and we independently evaluate their algorithms.
-We have already collaborated with **14** influential research teams, and we remain accepting new submissions.
+We have already evaluated **19** AI algorithms from **14** influential research teams, and we remain accepting new submissions.

 # Paper